6 Epic Team Photography Ideas to Inspire Your Next Shoot

 Inform your team well in advance of what dress style you’d like them to wear for the team photoshoot.
 This will be easy for sports teams or theatre troupes: you’ll probably have everyone wear their team uniform or costume.
 But just because you work in an office or formal environment doesn’t mean that your outfits have to be boring.
 Choose a color scheme or clothing style that shows off your sense of fun and creativity.
 If you have the budget, work with a local fashion designer to develop something that shows off your company’s values.

 For example, a team based in New England might decide to take portraits outdoors to show off the fall foliage while bundled up in outdoor gear rather than formal business suits.
 The staff at an ad agency could have fun wearing period outfits, Mad Men-style.
 While you don’t want your team to look unprofessional, photoshoots are a great chance to let your quirkiness shine.
-A fun to way to merge theme and dress is to book a Peerspace venue that matches your theme.
+A fun way to merge theme and dress is to book a Peerspace venue that matches your theme.

 3. Ditch the hierarchy and create active poses